University of Technology Sydney

 Length:

-Time limit 9 minutes for presentation and 3 minutes for discussion and feedback.
-Timing will be strict so as to accommodate all proposals within the timeframe.
+The presentation time limit is 3 minutes, with 2 minutes to answer questions from the audience.
+Timing will be strict so as to accommodate all presentations within the timeframe.

 Criteria: